sabrinazhar/sabrinazhar/README.md

 ## 🧕🏻 About Me

 👋🏻 Hi, I'm Sabrina!
-- 🎓 I'm studying MEng, BSc Computer Science with Artificial Intelligence in University of Leeds and expected to graduate in July 2026.
+- 🎓 Currently pursuing MEng, BSc Computer Science with Artificial Intelligence at the University of Leeds, graduating in July 2026.
-- 🤔 I'm interested to pursue a career in **Software Engineering**, **Software Development**, and **Data Science**.
+- 🤔 Passionate about pursuing a career in Software Engineering, Software Development, and Data Science.
-- 💡 I’m currently building projects to strengthen my problem-solving and hands-on development skills.
+- 💡 Building projects to strengthen my problem-solving and hands-on development skills.

 ---